406th Air Expeditionary Wing: 406th Tactical Fighter Training Wing

-In February 1970 Project CREEK STEP called for the buildup of Zaragoza Air Base as a USAFE weapons training site, with actual use of the Bardenas Reales Air-to-Ground Bombing and Gunnery Range (about 45 mi/70 km northwest of the base) began in March.
+In February 1970 Project Creek Step called for the buildup of Zaragoza Air Base as a United States Air Forces in Europe (USAFE) weapons training site, with actual use of the Bardenas Reales Air-to-Ground Bombing and Gunnery Range (about 45 mi/70 km northwest of the base) began in March.

 With the closure of Wheelus Air Base in Libya, Zaragoza returned to active status on 19 February 1970 with the activation of the 86th Air Division.
-The 406th was elevated to Wing status on 21 July 1972.
-Although the 406th had no permanently assigned aircraft, the Wing provided support to all USAFE tactical aircraft which used the Zaragoza range, as well as deployed SAC and TAC units, as well as allied NATO units.
+The previous 406th FIW was redesignated the 406th Tactical Fighter Training Wing and activated on 21 July 1972.
+Although the 406th TFTW had no permanently assigned aircraft, the wing provided support to all USAFE tactical aircraft which used the Zaragoza range, as well as deployed SAC and TAC units, as well as allied NATO units.